OmarAssadi/moderator/README.md

 Download and extract the contents of the latest stable version from the [releases tab on GitHub](https://github.com/nutscript/moderator/releases) to your Garry's Mod add-ons folder.

+## Contributing

+Help would be great!

+If you'd like to contribute, please read the [contributing.md](/CONTRIBUTING.md) file first.

 ## Acknowledgements